ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 LEDs in CW starting from the top: 1,2,3,4???

 # LED Strip
-A strip of 7 LEDs, connceted to pins 3 through 9.
+A strip of 7 LEDs, connected to pins 3 through 9.

 # Light Sense
 Simply using analog on pin 3.
 Use the same code as the potentiometer.

 # Load
-Each one of the 7 GPIO pins are connected to a trnsistor to handle a load, like a motor.
+Each one of the 7 GPIO pins are connected to a transistor to handle a load, like a motor.

 # MaxO
-Shift registes used to take serial SPI data and put on parallel pins, perfect for driving tons of LEDs.
+Shift registers used to take serial SPI data and put on parallel pins, perfect for driving tons of LEDs.

 coming soon!
 https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/MaxO